To the untrained eye, salamanders can be difficult to distinguish from each other.

 16. Eastern Hellbende

-The hellbender is a large salamander, growing up to 20 inches long and weighing more than 2 pounds.
+The hellbender is a large salamander, growing up to 20 inches long and weighing over 2 pounds.
 These types of salamanders in Missouri have short, powerful legs and a flattened tail that works as a large rudder for swimming against swift currents.

 The adult coloration can range from reddish-brown or orange with black blotches on its back, light yellow on its belly, or white speckled with black spots.